mrbobbytables/thegrid/README.md

 With Jenkins configured, jobs may now be added.

-By default; there are two available build container labels. `mesos` is a vanilla instance of the [mrbobbytables/jenkins-build-base](https://github.com/mrbobbytables/jenkins-build-base) container and is suitable for quick testing like echoing output.
+By default, there are two available build container labels. `mesos` is a vanilla instance of the [mrbobbytables/jenkins-build-base](https://github.com/mrbobbytables/jenkins-build-base) container and is suitable for quick testing like echoing output.
 The other `mesos-docker` is the same container, but with `/usr/bin/docker` and `/var/run/docker.sock` mounted.
 This container is suitable for building other containers.

 To test simple execution, create a new `Freestyle project` job.
 At the job configuration page, set the label to `mesos`, and then add a new `Execute Shell` Build Step.
 Simply put something like: